GhostlyDark/EMG/README.md

 - macOS 10.15: Xcode 12.4
 - macOS 11: Xcode 13.2.1

-If you downloaded an `.xip` archive, extract and move `Xcode.app` into the `/Applications` folder and run it.
+After downloading an `.xip` archive, extract and move `Xcode.app` into the `/Applications` folder and run it.

 >[!TIP]
 >If an older Xcode installation exists, delete `/Applications/Xcode.app` as well as the command line tools: